datadaveshin/dsp/03-command_line.md

 > > 4) ls -m

-> > Lists files in a comma-space delimited list
+> > Lists files in a comma-space delimited list.
 > > ls -m | sed 's/ //g' could be useful for scripting and making .csv files

 > > 5) ls -d
 > > lists only directories, but doesn't work on the machine I'm using,
-> > despite being in man ls
+> > despite being in man ls.

 ---